TDEE Calculator – Find Your Total Daily Energy Expenditure Here 2025

 BMR = (9.247 × weight in kg) + (3.098 × height in cm) – (4.330 × age in years) + 447.593

-Why it is still used
+Why is it still used?

 Katch-McArdle Formula

-Unlike other methods which only consider weight, height, age and gender, it is based on LBM (Lean Body Mass).
-This formula is particularly useful for athletes or individuals with a high muscle mass percentage as it provides a more accurate estimate of resting energy expenditure than formulas that solely rely on total weight.
+Unlike other methods, which only consider weight, height, age, and gender, it is based on LBM (Lean Body Mass).
+This formula is particularly useful for athletes or individuals with a high muscle mass percentage, as it provides a more accurate estimate of resting energy expenditure than formulas that solely rely on total weight.

 Formula